raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 ### HAProxy: The Foundation You're Building On

 HAProxy has been the backbone of internet infrastructure for decades, and for good reason.
-It's like the reliable Toyota Camry of load balancers—not flashy, but incredibly dependable and efficient[^1_8][^1_9].
+It's like the reliable Toyota Camry of load balancers—not flashy, but incredibly dependable and efficient.

-Let me share a story that illustrates HAProxy's strengths: I once worked with a e-commerce company that processed millions of transactions during Black Friday using a single HAProxy instance handling 100,000+ concurrent connections[^1_8].
+Let me share a story that illustrates HAProxy's strengths: I once worked with a e-commerce company that processed millions of transactions during Black Friday using a single HAProxy instance handling 100,000+ concurrent connections.
 The configuration was elegant in its simplicity:

 ```haproxy
 global